sageserpent-open/modest-proposal/README.md

 Now, depleted uranium is pretty harmless stuff, but it's currently the end of the line, essentially it's a glorified spoil heap.

-It is hard work getting the enrichment all the way from 0.7% up to a measly 5%, so most of the time enrichment stops there - and that's why burn-up is limited; once the U-235 concentration gets to around 1%, there just isn't enough of the vital ingredient to keep the reactor going.
-What's more, once the enrichment in U-235 goes above 20%, this is taken to be an indication that someone is trying to go for higher enrichment to build a nuclear weapon, and this is considered to be a Bad Thing.
+It is hard work getting the enrichment all the way from 0.7% up to even a measly 5%, so most of the time enrichment stops there - and that's why burn-up is limited; once the U-235 concentration gets to around 1%, there just isn't enough of the vital ingredient to keep the reactor going.
+What's more, once the enrichment in U-235 goes above 20%, this is taken to be an indication that someone is trying to go for higher enrichment - up to more than 90% - to build a nuclear weapon, and this is considered to be a **Bad Thing**.

 Recycling spent nuclear fuel (in the jargon, 'reprocessing') can help address these two concerns.